‘Cheki huyu Mathe ananitaka na mi si rika yake!’

 - Don’t bother asking for the WIFI password, their WIFI never works unless the matatu is brand new.

-- The cuter the matatu the more the transport fare.
+- The souped up the matatu, the more the transport fare.

 The art might save us…